 Afternoon

 Take time to swim or relax on the beach.
 For lunch, indulge in fresh seafood at one of South Beach’s top-rated restaurants.
 This is also a great opportunity to sample the international flavors that make Miami a culinary hotspot.
+For more advice, don't miss our Ultimate South Beach Dining Guide.

 Evening